lorrainescanlon/wild_atlantic_wares/README.md

 - The site was deployed to Heroku, the steps used were as follows:
   - Create and login to your heroku account.
   - On your heroku dashboard, click the new button and 'create new app' from the dropdown menu.
-  - Enter the name of the app 'farmers-market-review', select region as 'Europe' and click the 'Create app' button
+  - Enter the name of the app 'wild-atlantic-wares', select region as 'Europe' and click the 'Create app' button
   - On the app screen select the 'Settings' tab.
   - Find the 'Config Vars' section and populate the following Key : Value pairs
     - AWS_ACCESS_KEY_ID *your key value*